pyladiesams/Azure-functions-beginner-mar2020/README.md

 ## Setup:

 ### Set up Python 3.
-Azure Functions supports Python 3.6.x or higher.
+Azure Functions supports Python 3.6.x or 3.7.x.
 If you have a lower version, you have to update it.
 To install Python you need to download an installer:
 * Windows: https://www.python.org/downloads/windows/